sara-hines/work-day-planner/README.md

 Stack Overflow.
 (2017, August 15).
 Prevent child elements from being the target when parent element is clicked.
 Stack Overflow; Stack Exchange Inc. https://stackoverflow.com/questions/45697607/prevent-child-elements-from-being-the-target-when-parent-element-is-clicked (I referenced T.J.
 Crowder's Aug 15, 2017 suggestion to use event.currentTarget instead of event.target to prevent child elements from being the target when parent element is clicked.
 I used this for the \<button> elements with the \<i> elements within which were sometimes becoming event.target.)

+## License

+This project is licensed under the [MIT license](https://opensource.org/license/mit/).
+The license can be accessed in the repository.